-Horseshoes of Speed (any hoofed animal): An animal shod with four of these magic items increases land travelling speed by 30-ft with a proportional increase to jumping distances.
+Horseshoes of Speed (any hoofed animal): An animal shod with four of these magic items

 Horseshoes of the Zephyr (any hoofed animal): An animal shod with four of these magic items moves approximately 4-6 in above any roughly horizontal surface.
 This allows travel over water or other unstable or non-solid surfaces.
 An animal shod with the horseshoes of the zephyr leaves no tracks.